methanoliver/awesome-renpy/README.md

 ## Cookbook

 Most useful RenPy code comes in the form of code snippets, examples, and other small pieces, rather than a well-packaged library.
 As such, many of these links link to Gists, forum posts, and other such locations wherein a given code snippet is presented in context.

+### Snippets

 Not all of these are confirmed to work in current versions of RenPy.
 Presented in no particular order.

 + [Discord rich presence](https://arianeb.com/2019/07/19/adding-discord-rich-presence-to-renpy-games/) - currently out of date, but can presumably be made to work.
 + [X-Ray effect](https://lemmasoft.renai.us/forums/viewtopic.php?f=51&t=62128) - This turns the mouse pointer into a device to see inside things.